NeCTAR-RC/heat-templates/juno/Ubuntu/SoftwareConfig/README.md

 Of these os-collect-config can be considered a service: it can loop forever, polling the metadata servers for changes to apply.
 The others will then get invoked if changes are found.
 When finished the results are written back to heat by means of the web API.

+In working, the OS::Nova::Server resource provides the required metadata, the SoftwareDeployment or StructuredDeployment then handle the call back into heat when the process is finished.

+For more on this see: http://hardysteven.blogspot.com.au/2015/05/heat-softwareconfig-resources.html

 It is not necessary to have these pre-installed on the image.
 This directory demonstrates that it possible for you to bootstrap the required software onto the instance yourself, using environments.